Ian Ross (footballer, born 1986): Sheffield United

 Ross started his career as a trainee with Sheffield United.
 His "Blades" career was limited to just two League Cup games, the first of which was against Boston United in which he scored the winning goal.
 He had loan spells with Boston United and Bury during the 2005–06 season.
 Whilst at Boston he was named League Two's Player of the Month for October.

 In July 2006, he joined Notts County on a six-month loan deal, which saw him play 31 games and scored one goal.
 After returning to Bramall Lane in January, the two clubs agreed a new loan deal until the end of the season.

 Rotherham United

 On 7 November 2007, he signed a loan deal at League Two side Rotherham United, he then joined permanently until the end of the season in January.
 Ross was released after his short-team deal at the Millers expired, along with five other players.

 Non-League

 Ross signed for Gainsborough Trinity, after a trial period in which he scored in the last minute 2–1 win over Chesterfield on 19 July 2008.
 On 20 March 2009, Ross was signed by Alfreton Town manager Nicky Law.

 On 16 May 2011, Ross signed for Harrogate Town.
 He rejoined Boston United in November 2011, signing new contracts with the club in 2012 and 2013.
 He began the 2014–15 season with Belper Town.

+International career

+Ross made eight appearances for the England under-17 side in 2002, scoring once, playing in the Nordic Cup.